 3. What city facilities are open or closed?

 Visit the city services page for an online list of programs and services that have been impacted by COVID-19.
 While we try to post the current information, it is also a good idea to call ahead to make sure appointments and facilities are still open to the public.

 As the COVID-19 events continue to increase in its service area, Trinity Metro made temporary service adjustments to reduce the risk for customers and employees.
 Get the latest from Trinity Metro.

 5. How can I do more?
 Where do I volunteer?

 During this time of social distancing, many opportunities to directly serve people in need are limited, however, there are plenty of opportunities to volunteer.
 Visit the COVID-19 volunteer page for details on different volunteer and donation opportunities.

-For questions about the Fort Worth response to COVID-19 and the Stay at Home declaration:
+For questions about the Fort Worth response to COVID-19:

 Call 817-392-8478 or

 For city services questions: Call 817-392-1234 or email firstname.lastname@example.org